apache/metron/metron-deployment/packaging/ambari/README.md

         <display-name>New Property Pretty Name</display-name>
     </property>
   ```
+The appropriate `*-env.xml` file should be selected based on which component depends on the property.
+This allows Ambari to accurately restart only the affected components when the property is changed.
+If a property is in `metron-env.xml`, Ambari will prompt you to restart all Metron components.

+2. Add the property to the `metron_theme.json` file found in `METRON.CURRENT/themes` if the property was added to a component-specific `*-env.xml` file (`metron-parsers-env.xml` for example) and not `metron-env.xml`.
+This is necessary for the property to be displayed in the correct tab of the Metron Configs section in the Ambari UI.
+Using other properties as a guide, add the property to `/configuration/placement/configs` for proper placement and also to `/configuration/widgets` for a specific widget type.

-2. Reference the property in `METRON.CURRENT/package/scriptes/params/params_linux.py`, unless it will be used in Ambari's status command.
+3. Reference the property in `METRON.CURRENT/package/scriptes/params/params_linux.py`, unless it will be used in Ambari's status command.
 It will be stored in a variable.
 The name doesn't have to match, but it's preferred that it does.
 Make sure to use replace `metron-env` the correct `*-env` file, as noted above.
   ```
   new_property = config['configurations']['metron-env']['new_property']